 1. When can I become a participant in the Plan?
 1 2.
 What are the eligibility requirements for our Plan?
 2 3.
 When is my entry date?
 2 4.
 Are there any employees who are not eligible?
 2 5.
 What must I do to enroll in the Plan?
 2 II OPERATION 1.
 How does this Plan operate?
 2 III CONTRIBUTIONS 1.
 How much of my pay may the Employer redirect?
 2 2.
 What happens to contributions made to the Plan?
 3 3.
 When must I decide which accounts I want to use?
 3 4.
 When is the election period for our Plan?
 3 5.
 May I change my elections during the Plan Year?
 3 6.
 May I make new elections in future Plan Years?
 4 IV BENEFITS 1.
-What benefits are offered under the Plan?
-4 2.
-Health Flexible Spending Account 4 3.
-Dependent Care Flexible Spending Account 5 4.
-Premium Expense Account 6 V BENEFIT PAYMENTS 1.
+What benefits are available?
+4 V BENEFIT PAYMENTS 1.
 When will I receive payments from my accounts?
 6 2.
 What happens if I don't spend all Plan contributions during the Plan Year?
 7 3.
-Uniformed Services Employment and Reemployment Rights Act (USERRA) 7 4.
+Uniformed Services Employment and Reemployment Rights Act 7 4.
 What happens if I terminate employment?
 7 5.
 Will my Social Security benefits be affected?
-8
+7